×

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "I moved here in the middle of a 5 year treatment plan.
 I retired early, and had no medical insurance.
-To stay on my treatment, I was able to buy the medication OTC for $60 a month," commented one expat living in Florencia, Costa Rica.
+To stay on my treatment, I was able to buy the medication OTC for $60 a month," said one expat.

 RelocateNow Costa Rica's clients who run through the RelocateNow Program get quick results in formulating and successfully executing our laid out plan for moving to Costa Rica!
 Expert consulting for future expats in Costa Rica who wish to fast track the process of their move by receiving the specialized information they need, trustworthy connections within the country, and high level 1:1 support through the entire process.